 - ANTH 500 History of Anthropological Thought (6 credits)

 - ANTH 506 Current Research in Anthropology (3 credits)

 - An advanced anthropological methods course in the appropriate areas of ethnographic, archaeological, or museological research (ANTH 516, 517, or 518) (3 credits)

-- At least six credits of coursework outside their subdisciplinary specialty, with at least three credits of which must be in Anthropology (6 credits)
+- At least six credits of coursework outside their sub disciplinary specialty, at least three credits of which are encouraged to be in Anthropology

 - At least six additional credits of elective courses (6 credits)

 In addition, students must submit an approved thesis proposal, and then a thesis (6 credits)